dylansavoia/SDL-astar/README.md

 - Left-button adds new items
 - Right-button removes items

-You can also keep a button pressed and move around for faster editing.
+You can also press a mouse button and move around for faster editing.

-At any moment you are in one of three modes.
-Depending on the mode you are in, you draw one of three things:
+Depending on the "mode" you are in, you can draw one of three things:
-- Start: A new Starting point
+- A new Starting point
-- Destination: A new Destination point
+- A new Destination point
-- Wall: The walls of the maze
+- The walls of the maze

 You can set a mode and perform other operations through the keyboard.